JessevanVuuren/MultiTrack/README.md

 ```

-Start the server with `npm start` and if everything went well, a new tab has appeard in the left panel.
+Start the server with `npm start` and if everything went well, a new tab has appeared in the left panel.
 You can now begin adding audio files to the audio folder.

 ## Rendering